Ferrari already running revised 2026 engine on dyno to close Mercedes power gap

 Share

-• Ferrari is running a revised engine on its test bench in Maranello.
+• Ferrari running a revised engine on their test bench in Maranello.

-• The new unit has conceptual and structural differences from current hardware.
+• New unit has conceptual and structural differences from current set-up.

 • Mercedes locked out the top two positions at the Chinese Grand Prix.

-Ferrari are already running a revised 2026 power unit on their test bench in Maranello as they work to close that significant engine deficit to Mercedes, according to Sky Sport Italia commentator Matteo Bobbi.
+Ferrari are already running a revised 2026 power unit on their test bench in Maranello as they work to close the large engine deficit to Mercedes, according to Sky Sport Italia commentator Matteo Bobbi.

-Bobbi said in a YouTube video on March 18 that the new unit features “conceptual and structural differences” from the engine Ferrari are currently racing.
-The team was reportedly aware of the shortfall before its pre-season shakedown in Barcelona, meaning the development plan was already in motion before the cars first turned a wheel.
+Bobbi said in a YouTube video (on March 18) that the new unit features “conceptual and structural differences” from the engine Ferrari are currently running.
+They were reportedly aware of the shortfall before the pre-season shakedown in Barcelona, meaning a development plan was already in place before they had hit the track in anger.

-The second round of the season in Shanghai on March 15 showed the scale of the performance gap.
-Mercedes locked out the front two positions, with Kimi Antonelli winning from George Russell.
+The second round of the season in Shanghai (on March) 15 showed the big scale of the performance gap.
+Mercedes locked out the front two positions, with Kimi Antonelli winning ahead of teammate George Russell.
 Lewis Hamilton finished third for Ferrari, 25.267 seconds behind the leader.
-Charles Leclerc was fourth, a further 3.6 seconds back.
+Charles Leclerc was fourth, 3.6 seconds back behind his teammate.

 Hamilton on the deficit